-- 1. An individual is only entitled to their own personal data and, in some instances, it may be necessary to establish the identity of the individual making the request before any information is provided. - You are not able to provide personal data that may be capable of identifying another individual unless you have that individual's consent.
-It is therefore necessary to carefully consider all personal data on the subject requesting access prior to disclosure. - 3.
+- 1. An individual is only entitled to their own personal data and, in some instances, it may be necessary to establish the identity of the individual making the request before any information is provided. - 2.
+If you need to confirm the identity of the individual making the request, you should ensure that you have seen a photographic form of identification such as passport or driving licence. - 3.
+You are not able to provide personal data that may be capable of identifying another individual unless you have that individual's consent.
+It is therefore necessary to carefully consider all personal data on the subject requesting access prior to disclosure. - 4.
 In addition to providing the individuals personal data you will also need to provide the following information: - a.
 The purpose for which you process their personal information, - b.
 The categories of personal information concerned, - c.
 Information of any third parties that you share the personal information with, - d.
 The retention period of storing the personal data or criteria for establishing the retention period, - e.
 The existence of the other rights the individual has, set out in clause 7 of this policy, - f.
 The right to complain to the ICO, - g.
-Information about the source of the data, where it was not obtained directly from the individual, - h.
+Information about the source of the data, where it was not obtained directly from the individual. - h.
 The existence of any automated decision-making (including profiling) of the personal data, - i.
-The safeguards in place if and when the personal information is transferred to a third country or international organisation (this one is unlikely to apply to the Trust). - 4.
-When assessing what information to provide as part of a subject access request you should first be guided by the request made and note that you will need to provide any records you have relating to the request including (but not limited to) records on SIMs, CPOMs, the child's file and emails. - 5.
+The safeguards in place if and when the personal information is transferred to a third country or international organisation (this one is unlikely to apply to the Trust). - 5.
+When assessing what information to provide as part of a subject access request you should first be guided by the request made and note that you will need to provide any records you have relating to the request including (but not limited to) records on SIMs, CPOMs, the child's file and emails. - 6.
 In responding to the subject access request the Trust should use the subject access information form.
+In responding to the Subject Access Request the Academy Trust should use the subject access information form (Appendix four) and ensure that any response is provided within 30 days.
+The time period starts on the day after the request was received but includes weekends and school holidays.